 - Go to the market’s information booth and purchase $1 tokens using your EBT card

 - You will get a matching amount of $1 Double Up Tokens for FREE, to purchase more fruits and vegetables (up to $25 per day)!

 - Spend the tokens at the farmers market vendor booths to bring home fresh fruit, veggies, and other food.

-Kansas Grown Farmers Market, 7001 W. 21st Street, Wichita, KS, Saturday mornings
+Kansas Grown Farmers Market in west Wichita, 7001 W. 21st Street, Wichita, KS, Saturday mornings

 Old Town Farmers Market, 835 E. 1st Street N, Wichita, Saturday mornings

-Kansas Grown Farmers Market, 512 E. Madison, Derby, KS, Saturday mornings
+Kansas Grown Farmers Market in Derby, 512 E. Madison, Derby, KS, Saturday mornings

 Common Ground Producers and Growers Mobile Market, Location varies; visit facebook.com/commongroundpg